Getting Started with the .NET MAUI Image Editor

 - Run the command

-dotnet add package Syncfusion.Maui.ImageEditorto install the Syncfusion® .NET MAUI ImageEditor NuGet package. - To ensure all dependencies are installed, run
+dotnet add package Syncfusion.Maui.ImageEditorto install the Syncfusion® .NET MAUI ImageEditor package. - To ensure all dependencies are installed, run

 dotnet restore.